Learn Salem’s History

 1812

-Adoniram Judson of the Tabernacle Church is selected to be one of the first American Missionaries, first in India and then Burma.
+Adoniram Judson of the Tabernacle Church was selected to be one of the first American Missionaries to south Asia, first traveling to India and then Burma.

 1812